electrikjesus/Papuh-Resources/README.md

 </a>

 # Contributions
-Contributions can be made either two ways, pull requests or via our gerrit.
+Contributions can be made via pull requests or contact me via G+
-Our gerrit can be found at http://gerrit.dirtyunicorns.com